akniffe1/unity-framework/README.md

 # unity-framework
-Hunting, Incident Response, Threat Intelligence, Security Engineering on Knative + Airflow and packed with helm
+Batteries Included Threat Hunting, Incident Response, Threat Intelligence, Detection and Response Engineering, and Vulnerability Management on Knative + Airflow and packed with helm.